Das-Kollektiv/tdme2/README.md

               - there is also support for particle system groups
             - lines based objects
             - entity hierarchy objects
+            - environment mapping objects
+              - which can be used as reflection sources of other objects
         - object/entity transformations
             - scaling
             - rotations